- Accounting Basics

 In short, we can say that it creates an ecosystem of information which can be used by various stakeholders for multiple objectives of financial reporting in accounting.
 Good practices improve the efficiency of the markets as information is easily available to all the stakeholders.

-This has been a guide to what is Financial Reporting in Accounting?
-Here we discuss the objectives of Financial reporting along with the constituents of Financial Reporting.
+This has been a guide to what is Financial Reporting?
+Here we discuss the objectives of Financial reporting in accounting along with the constituents of Financial Reporting.
 You may learn more about Accounting from the following articles –